Natilien Joseph: Electoral record

+Note: number of eligible voters does not include voting day registrations.

 Instagram Controversy

 In the weeks leading up to the 2025 election, Joseph's official Instagram page @natilien_josephofficiel was discovered to be following around 1000 accounts with explicit sexual content.
-20 days before the election, an April 8th post on Facebook page L'Actualité en mèmes showed an image of Joseph on a background of such followed pages with the caption "I didn't have time to show up for the debate against (incumbent Bloc Québecois candidate) Denis Trudel, I was busy," referencing Joseph's last minute withdrawal from a radio debate on radio FM 103,3, claiming a scheduling conflict, despite having agreed in advance to the themes, conventions and scheduling.
+20 days before the election, an April 8 post on Facebook page L'Actualité en mèmes showed an image of Joseph on a background of such followed pages with the caption "I didn't have time to show up for the debate against (incumbent Bloc Québecois candidate) Denis Trudel, I was busy," referencing Joseph's last minute withdrawal from a radio debate on radio FM 103,3, claiming a scheduling conflict, despite having agreed in advance to the themes, conventions and scheduling.
 In the end, Trudel was the only candidate who showed up for the radio debate.

 The next day, April 9, 2025, Le Courier du Sud reported that more than 900 accounts had been unfollowed during the night.
 When reached for comment, Joseph claimed this account had been hacked, and that his team was investigating the incident.

 On April 10, 98.5 FM radio program Lagacé le matin cast doubt on Joseph's statement his Instagram page has been hacked and mocked the candidate's lack of discretion in not separating his political aspirations and personal pursuits.
 On the same day, a petition demanding Joseph's withdrawal focusing on the offensiveness to women of the explicit sexual nature of the Instagram follows was started on change.org.

 On Friday April 11, the Courier du Sud and TVRS reported that Le Centre d’aide et de lutte contre les aggressions à caractère sexuel (CALACS) de Longueuil, who advocate against sexual aggression and provide support to victims, was requesting that Natilien Joseph retire from the election.

 By Tuesday April 15, other local groups had become aware Joseph's claim the page has been hacked was likely untrue, and joined CALACS in asking for Joseph to desist from running in the election.